cotes2020/jekyll-theme-chirpy/_posts/2021-10-14-gamma-function-from-scratch.md

 Instead, we will begin with the [properties of the factorial](#properties), which are obvious even from whole number arguments.

-Consider equation $$\left( 1 \right)$$ , which is basically a functional equation for the factorial function.
-If we can solve for the factorial function so that the functional equation holds even for non-integer arguments, and use the boundary condition $$0! = 1$$ , we have found the extended factorial.
+Consider equation $$\left( 1 \right)$$, which is basically a functional equation for the factorial function.
+If we can solve for the factorial function so that the functional equation holds even for non-integer arguments, and use the boundary condition $$0! = 1$$, we have found the extended factorial.

 ### Interlude: the Laplace transform